ksu-is/FitnessPro/README.md

 - Personalized Recommendations: Receive personalized workout recommendations and tips based on your fitness objectives and preferences.

   App setup:
-  - Once the user installs the app they will be prompted to create a account and but in some general health information.
-The App will then take the user to a homepage where there will be links to each diffrent feature.
-Once a user sets up a specfic regimen or writes in their goals this will all be saved under there personal profile, and they can go on their and change or add things at any time.
+  - Once the user installs the app they will be prompted to create an account and put in some general health information.
+The App will then take the user to a homepage where there will be links to each different feature.
+Once a user sets up a specific regimen or writes in their goals this will all be saved under their personal profile, and they can go on there and change or add things at any time.